mcgfeller/py-schemas/README.md

 * Obtaining Schema elements
 * Static type checking
   * Get the Python type of a schema element
-* Minimal Schema transformation:
+* Schema transformation:
   * Get an annotated Python type of a schema element
   * Construct a a Schema element from an annotated Python
   * Construct a Schema from another Schema (from another Schema solution) by going through annotated Python types for each element.
+  * A complete round-trip fidelity between Schema solutions is not feasible, but basic field validation can be implemented.
 * Associate data with Schema

 The protocol doesn't provide a standard representation for Schemas or Schema Elements; it only provides standard access and use.
-However, it does provide standard Type Annotations for interoperability andminimal conversion of Schema features between schema libraries See [Alternatives considered](alternatives.md).
+However, it does provide standard Type Annotations for interoperability andminimal conversion of Schema features between Schema solutions.
+See [Alternatives considered](alternatives.md).